Updated for 2019

-However, continue reading if your Loved One is going to a Nursing Home soon.
-Furthermore, keep reading if your Loved One is currently paying out of pocket for Nursing Home care.
+If your Loved One is going to a Nursing Home soon or is currently paying out of pocket for Nursing Home care, keep reading.
 Medicaid is a huge and very complex program.
 But, we are going to try our best to explain as simply as possible.
-Through a very broad overview to make it as simple as possible, we will discuss how Medicaid pays for a declining seniors’ long-term stay in a Nursing Home.
+Through a very broad overview to make it as simple as possible, we will discuss how Medicaid pays for declining seniors’ long-term stay in a Nursing Home.
 The laws concerning Medicaid differ from state to state.
 In this blog, we will be focusing our attention only on Seniors who are in Nursing Homes in Arkansas.

-There is a lot of Medicaid “lingo” out there.
-Our goal is NOT to wade off into the “lingo jungle”.
+There is a lot of Medicaid “jargon” out there.
+Our goal is NOT to wade off into the “jargon jungle”.
 Rather, we will explain some of the big and often perplexing Medicaid topics and buzz words.

 Medicaid Terms You Should Know

 AR DHS – Arkansas Department of Human Services.
 This is the government agency administering the Medicaid program in Arkansas

 Resource Limit – Limits set by Medicaid on what assets an individual (or married couple) is allowed to have to qualify for benefits.
 In 2018, the limits are as follows:

 - $2,000 for a single individual going into a nursing facility.